Canada unveils law requiring digital giants to pay for news | Malay Mail

 Big tech firms had fiercely opposed the Australian legislation initially, fearing it would threaten their business models, but with amendments it was easily passed by lawmakers.

-Google, meanwhile, signed agreements in November with French newspapers to pay for their content, after the EU introduced in 2019 a law on “neighboring rights.”
+Google, meanwhile, signed agreements in November with French newspapers to pay for their content, after the EU introduced in 2019 a law on “neighbouring rights.”

 AFP signed a five-year content agreement with Google at the end of 2021, as well as two commercial contracts. ― AFP